cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("inti", priority = "core")` provides functionality for experimental design and manipulation and it is focused on [FieldBook](https://excellenceinbreeding.org/toolbox/tools/field-book) compatibility.

--   `r pkg("FielDHub")` is a shiny app for generating traditional, un-replicated, augmented and partially-replicated designs applied to agriculture, plant breeding, forestry, animal and biological sciences.
+-   `r pkg("FielDHub")` is a Shiny app for generating traditional, un-replicated, augmented and partially-replicated designs applied to agriculture, plant breeding, forestry, animal and biological sciences.

 #### [High throughput phenotyping (HTP)]{#htp}